 - These cookies are soft and borderline fudgy right out of the oven.
 Since they are an ideal breakfast, you can reheat them by toasting them in a toaster oven and they will develop a nice crispy exterior (note: do not put these in your regular toaster)

 - To make the drizzle shown in the picture, finely blend raw cane sugar until it is a fine powder and add to it a few drops of vanilla extract and water until a thick glaze consistency is achieved.
+Or, drizzle your cookies with a simple Butterscotch Sauce.

 - You can also add any chopped nuts, dark chocolate, or dried fruit of your choice to the batter to make your own unique variation.